REGISTRATION IS OPEN FOR SPRING AND SUMMER 2019

-PROGRAMS FOR AGES 6 through 11 YEARS
+YOUTH PROGRAMS FOR KIDS AGES 6 through 11 YEARS

-REGISTRATION FOR SPRING KIDS CLASSES IS NOW OPEN
+SPRING KIDS CLASSES BEGINNING NOW

 At Columbia College Chicago, young creatives shape their talent through diverse and mission-driven classes and camps that provide the opportunity to dip into topics such as music, theatre, fashion, social media, design, visual arts, dance, filmmaking, and many others.